 First bricks laid for Ram temple, Modi says long wait over

-The day also coincided with the first anniversary of the abrogation of provisions of Article 370, scrapping the special status for Jammu and Kashmir.
-Across the country, people remained glued to their television sets as Modi performed the bhoomi pujan at the Ram Janmabhoomi, the site of a bitter Hindu-Muslim conflict that lasted decades before being settled by the Supreme Court last year.
+Modi described Ram as the common thread in India's unity in diversity, and drew a parallel between the country's independence movement and "centuries" of people's struggle to build the temple at Ram Janmabhoomi.
+He cited values associated with Ram and said, "We have to take care of everyone's sentiments."
+"We have to join stones for the construction of the Ram temple with mutual love, brotherhood," he said.

+Modi started and ended his speech with chants of "Siyavar Ramchandra Ki Jai" and "Jai Siya Ram".
+Lord Ram's goddess wife Sita is also known as Siya.
+"We have to bring development to everyone with everyone's trust and help.
+It should be kept in mind that progress has taken place when humanity believed in Ram but destruction has happened when we strayed from his path," he added.

-Beginning his speech with “Jai Siya Ram”, the prime minister told the gathering that a grand temple will now be built for “Ram Lalla”, the infant Ram, who had been living in a temporary tent for years.
-“Many people made sacrifices for the Ram temple.
-I pay my respects to all of them,” he said in the speech that followed the laying of the foundation for the Ram temple.
+He told the gathering that a grand temple will now be built for "Ram Lalla", the infant Ram, who had been living in a temporary tent for years.
+"Many people made sacrifices for the Ram temple.
+I pay my respects to all of them," he said.

-Uttar Pradesh Governor Anandiben Patel, Chief Minister Yogi Adityanath, RSS chief Mohan Bhagwat and Shri Ram Janmabhoomi Teerth Kshetra trust head Nritya Gopal Das were on the dais along with the PM, consecrating the very first bricks that will go into building the temple, possibly over the next three years.
+Uttar Pradesh Governor Anandiben Patel, Chief Minister Yogi Adityanath, RSS chief Mohan Bhagwat and Shri Ram Janmabhoomi Teerth Kshetra trust head Nritya Gopal Das were on the dais along with the PM.
 Sending out the message that "Ram is everywhere, Ram belongs to all", Modi said the temple symbolises India's rich heritage and will be an inspiration to all of humanity.

 Devotees started arriving there around 6 am, just after the morning puja ended, temple's administrator Kishor Chawla said.
 "A puja has been going on non-stop for three days.
 The 'Ram darbar' has been decorated.
 A replica of the 'shila' (foundation stone) has been prepared and it will be sent to Ayodhya along with other material," he said.